Azure/azure-powershell/documentation/preview/README.md

 - Subscription Parameters
 - ETag Support

-The [deature Page][Features] gives more details on what has been implemented with each of these features and the [Azure Profile page][AzureProfiles] will give more details on this concept.
+The [feature Page][Features] gives more details on what has been implemented with each of these features and the [Azure Profile page][AzureProfiles] will give more details on this concept.

 ## Getting started